girlswhocode-gnpl/drawing-with-code-p5/README.md

 >- Click file --> save, now your project is saved!
 >- Click file --> open, you can see a list of your saved projects here

+## Getting started with code
+>- Click the play button to run your code, a grey box should have appeared
+>- Click the stop button to stop running your code